FIWARE/tutorials.Big-Data-Flink/README.md

 curl -X GET   'http://localhost:1026/v2/subscriptions/'   -H 'fiware-service: openiot'   -H 'fiware-servicepath: /'
 ```

 Now we create other subscription that will only trigger a notification when a motion sensor detects movement.
-Do not
-forget to change $MY_IP to your machine's IP address in the docker0 network as indicated earlier.

 ```console
 curl -iX POST \